grow/about.grow.io/content/pages/faq.md

-title: FAQ – Grow
+$title: FAQ – Grow
-view: /views/faq.html
+$view: /views/faq.html
 questions:
 - question: How does development work?
 Is it local or in the cloud?
   answer: Grow works both